Netflix profits up. Wall Street cheers. Be afraid.

 Netflix, which arguably has no real current competition yet, is in nearly the same place that Blockbuster once was.
 The major difference is that Blockbuster did not have some of the most successful companies in the world coming at them.
 Google, Apple, and Amazon are slowly but surely getting into the streaming business.
 Alhough they do not currently have the same amount of content that Netflix has, they have more than enough weight to throw around in order to procure it.
 Streaming content is the future of this business and the big boys are taking notice.

-So what does this mean for Netflix?
-Personally, I think one advantage it has is having the subscription-based model.
+So what does this mean for Netflix profits in the future?
+Personally, I think one advantage Netflix has is having the subscription-based model.
 It gives subscribers the feel (illusion?) that they are getting a deal.

 But if Netflix is not careful and rests on its laurels without envisioning the next step, it too will go the way of Blockbuster.
 Netflix must understand that its business is not about delivering content.
 What you do is never the reason why preference is created.